rajatk10/golearn101/README.md

 # 🎓 GoLearn101

-**A comprehensive 7-day intermediate Go programming learning journey**
+**A hands-on Go programming learning journey with exercises, quizzes, and mini-projects**

 ---

 ## 📖 About

-This repository contains hands-on exercises, quizzes, and practical projects for mastering intermediate Go concepts.
-Designed for developers with basic Go knowledge who want to level up their skills through structured, daily practice.

-**Learning Duration:** 7 days × 3 hours/day
+This repository documents my journey learning Go through practical exercises, comprehensive quizzes, and real-world mini-projects.
+It covers fundamental to intermediate concepts with runnable code examples and test-driven development.

-**Level:** Intermediate
+**Level:** Beginner to Intermediate
-**Approach:** Interactive quizzes, code examples, and real-world projects
+**Approach:** Learn by doing - code examples, quizzes, and projects

 ---